This post may contain affiliate links. For more information, please read the full disclosure policy here.

 - Rent a bike.
 We’ve found that scooters and cars on the main street will happily go around you when riding on the main street.
 Once again, ask about bike rental at your hotel.

 - Download Grab and Gojek.
-My trip in 2023 was my first time using Grab and Gojek and I used them all the time for both transport and food.
+My trip in 2023 was my first time using Grab and Gojek, and I used them all the time for transport and food.
 It’s such an easy and affordable way to get around Bali.
 You can also choose between cars and scooters.

 - Private transfer.
-Locals will call out to you as you walk down the main street asking if you want transport.
+Locals will call out as you walk down the main street, asking if you want transport.
 You can go with one of their offers or rent private transport.

 Sanur travel guide – general travel tips